 Appeals

-b.
-The government experiences extraordinary circumstances that they believe outweigh the negative effects of delay on the essential characteristic of timeliness of financial reporting and therefore seek (i) extensions totaling more than six months for a single year for hardship(s), or (ii) any extension for the same hardship(s) in consecutive years.
+4. Governments may appeal to the SREC for extensions if the government experiences extraordinary circumstances that they believe outweigh the negative effects of delay on the essential characteristic of timeliness of financial reporting and therefore seek an extension totaling more than six months for a single year for hardship(s).

 (1) The Governmental Accounting Standards Board Concepts Statement No. 1, Objectives of Financial Reporting.